 Our experience is that riders do better in the saddle with riding attire, specifically made for our sport.
 State Line Tack has a major catalog and internet sales business, as well as Dover Saddlery.
 Our local Tractor Supply stores can also meet some of your riding needs for helmets and such.
-Carriage House Saddlery in Trumansburg and Thundering Hooves Tack Shop in Bath, NY both are nice tack shops which will assist in outfitting your riding apparel closet.
+Thundering Hooves Tack Shop in Bath, NY is a nice tack shop which will assist in outfitting your riding apparel closet.
 “Cowboy Up” owned by Hope Johnson, is an eBay store, but operates from Hope’s home, just east of Corning.
 Phone numbers are available at our stable.

 We will require your execution of a